Liverpool 5-0 Watford

 Attempt blocked.
 James Milner (Liverpool) right footed shot from outside the box is blocked.

 Attempt saved.
 Danny Ings (Liverpool) right footed shot from the centre of the box is saved in the top centre of the goal.
-Assisted by Sadio Mané.
+Assisted by Sadio Mané with a through ball.

 Substitution